TosbackCgusBridge-Bot/CGUs-versions/Pbskids/Privacy Policy.md

 *   TV Times
 *   Settings

-For Families Visiting PBS KIDS: Last modified: December 6, 2018
+For Families Visiting PBS KIDS: Last modified: May 12, 2020

 PBS is a nonprofit institution that strives to serve the American public.
 We value the trust you have placed in us for many years to make quality educational children's content.
 Sometimes, we may need to collect information about our users and their use of our services to help us achieve that goal.